Delta is committed to protecting the air, water and land through the use of bylaws and other environmental programs and legislation.

 Metro Vancouver is responsible for regulating air quality in the region, including Delta.
 Regional Air Quality Management Plans set specific goals and objectives with the purpose of improving air quality.

-View Metro Vancouver’s Integrated Air Quality and Greenhouse Gas Management Plan.
+View Metro Vancouver’s Clean Air Plan.

 Air Quality Health Index